 Sonakshi Sinha

 Sonakshi Sinha is an Indian actor, best known for Tamil cinema.
 Sonakshi Sinha began their career in 2010 and has been a prominent figure in the industry for over 16 years.
-With 30 credits to their name, Sonakshi Sinha remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Sonakshi Sinha remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Sonakshi Sinha's career remains one of the longest and most celebrated in Tamil cinema.

 - Born